 For a temporary fix, you can use netman if you disked node malfunctions.
-To do this you must shut down and reboot your node diskless.
-The netman tool allows any disked node to continue functioning even if its disk becomes nonfunctional.
+To do this you must shutdown and reboot your node diskless.
+The netman process allows any disked node to continue functioning even if its disk becomes nonfunctional.

-To complete this temporary procedure, do the following:
+For this temporary procedure: